Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-09-10-linux-potpourri.md

 you can use `^D` to end the first input, then input the second content and use `^D` to end it again.

+There is another command `zcat`, which is similar to `cat` but used for compressed files.

 **NOTE**: `tac` is a command that is similar to `cat`, but it outputs the contents of files in reverse order.